 No. Clifton College is a friendly and decent school, and we pride ourselves on our warmth.
 Our staff are also on-hand to offer support and ensure new students settle in well.

-Our dedicated Sixth Form Centre was opened in 2011, with first-class facilities.
+Our dedicated Sixth Form Centre was opened in 2011.
 Being housed in their own buildings allows Sixth Formers to develop a taste for independence, while still being part of the Clifton College Community.